sysgears/restapp/README.md

 Developing client-server-mobile projects in JavaScript never was a trivial task.
 Not only do you have to spend time installing the application dependencies and configuring them, but you're also constrained to implement many basic functionalities over and over again.
-And you never have time for building a starter codebase that you can reuse across all of your projects.
+And you never have time to develop a starter codebase that you can reuse across all of your projects.

-To relieve you from the burden of configuring the project, building the application structure, and implementing typical features, we created REST App.
+To relieve you from the burden of configuring the project, developing the application structure, and implementing typical features, we created REST App.

 REST App provides you with a client-server-mobile application that you can employ as a foundation for developing new web or mobile projects using popular tools from the JavaScript ecosystem.
-But it doesn't just creates a mix of top JS technologies.
-In fact, REST App is powered by several custom libraries and solutions to simplify managing project configurations, creating new modules, building REST API, and perform many other tasks.
+But our app does so much more than just creating a mix of popular JS technologies &mdash; it's powered by a few **custom** libraries and solutions to simplify managing project configurations, creating new modules, building REST API, and perform many other tasks.

-One such solution that helps to build and configure REST App without any complications is [Zen], a custom build tool that configures the project for all the platforms &ndash; web, server, and mobile.
-With Zen, we drastically reduced the amount of errors caused by third-party libraries for building JavaScript projects.
+One such solution that helps to configure and build REST App-based projects is [Zen], a custom build tool that configures the project for all the platforms &mdash; web, server, and mobile.
+With Zen, we drastically reduced the amount of errors caused by third-party libraries used for building JavaScript projects.

-REST App also consists of many modules that you can augment and adapt to build your specific application, or use as a reference when implementing basic features for your applications even if you build them using other technologies.
+REST App also consists of many modules that you can augment and adapt to develop your specific application.
+Also, you can use those prebuilt modules as a reference when implementing basic features for your applications even if you create them using other technologies.

 ### Architecture and Implemented Modules